Chipdelmal/SoNA3BS/pages/mydoc/docOverview.md

 Interventions that deal with mosquitos releases.
 These functions control how often releases occur and their spatial distribution.

 ### turtlesCreation
 Instantiation of the individuals in the environment.
+This routine parses the information on other files like the maps ones and creates agents at the required locations.

 ### xmlExport
-Routines to export experiments' data into XML format
+Routines to export experiments' data into XML format for further analysis (see [exporting files](./docExportingFiles.html) for more detail).

 ### humanBehaviour
-Human movement and
+Human movement and activities.

 ### mosquitoBehaviour
-Mosquitos general life routines
+Mosquitos general life routines.
+This is the most complex file of the simulation and is explained in detail in [mosquitoes documentation](./docMosquitoVariables.html).

 ### reproductionRoutines
 Mosquitos mating and reproductive routines